Coronavirus Update 2022

 Clay is made up of millions of tiny plate shaped particles.
 When water is present in the correct proportion these particles will

 slide easily over each other without breaking and the clay can be easily moulded or shaped.
 From the earliest times people have used

 the qualities of clay to form functional and decorative artefacts.

 At Milland Pottery, we like to share the excitement of shaping a lump of clay into a pot.
 The pottery is well known for workshops for children and adults.
-Sessions are usually for one to one and a half hours long.
-To truly understand the making processes it is preferable if a couple of visits are possible.
+Sessions are usually one, one and a half or two hours long.
+To gain a greater understanding of the processes involved in making pots it is preferable to make a couple of visits, if possible.
 Groups are kept small so everyone gets plenty of attention.
-Techniques of hand building and throwing on the potter's wheel are all covered.
+While most people focus on making pots on the wheel, techniques of hand building can also be tried out.
 Many adults find making pots on the wheel so absorbing that all life's stresses get forgotten for a while.

-Started in austere times after the Second World War, the pottery was built using traditional techniques of wattle and daub and
+Started in austere times after the Second World War by Jane Hawkins (nee Aburrow), the pottery was built using traditional techniques of wattle

 chestnut timbers cut from the nearby woods.

 Angela Dannreuther Carter and Jane Hawkins worked together at Milland Pottery for many years until Jane's retirement.